ibm-cloud-docs/vpc/block_storage_is_troubleshoot.md

 * Volume names can include a combination of lowercase alpha-numeric characters (a-z, 0-9) and the hyphen (-), up to 63 characters.
 * Volume names must begin with a lowercase letter.
-* Volume names must be unique across the VPC infrastructure.
+* Volume names must be unique across a VPC region.

 ## Cannot delete a volume by name or ID
 {: #troubleshoot-topic-3}